Are you looking for the best eCommerce email examples? You’ve come to the right place!

 Email marketing has a median ROI of 122%.
-It consistently and overwhelmingly beats out other marketing formats like social media, direct mail, and paid search.
+It consistently and overwhelmingly beats other marketing formats like social media and paid search.
 To put that in perspective, this is more than four times higher than any of those other marketing formats.

-If you’re not using emails to connect with your customers and potential customers you’re leaving money on the table.
+If you’re not using email for your eCommerce business, you’re leaving money on the table.

 eCommerce Email Examples

 There are several excellent reasons why you should reach out to clients. eCommerce email marketing communication tends to fall into one of four categories:

 Let’s look at some eCommerce email examples of each type.

 Welcome emails have the highest open rate of any emails you send to subscribers.
 The open rate for welcome emails is an astounding 60%.